webrealisierung-ch/geocoding-bundle/README.md

 $Geocoder->geocoderResponse; return the response object form the Google API
 ```

 The bundle is not stable yet.
 You can use it on your own risk.
-If you have a feature request or find a bugs or issues feel free submit a issue unter https://github.com/webrealisierung-ch/geocoding-bundle/issues
+If you have a feature request or find  bugs or issues feel free submit a issue unter https://github.com/webrealisierung-ch/geocoding-bundle/issues

 ## Licence